Why You Should Consider Us

 - After the first of the month, after collecting the rent, the owner is sent a rendering of all income and expenses along with a check for net proceeds to the owner.
 This rendering is acceptable for tax purposes.

-- By state law, late fees may not be charged until the fourth day of the month.
-Late fees of up to $20.00 per day for up to 15 days may be charged.
+- By state law, late fees may not be charged until the third day of the month.
+Late fees of up to $20.00 per day for up to 12% of the rent may be charged.
 It is not the company’s policy to consistently charge the maximum amount as that amount can become a significant burden.
 Tenants who come to us in advance with pressing problems will often see more forbearance on our part than those who chronically pay their rent late and give us no forewarning.

 - Because dealing with delinquent tenants takes a disproportionate amount of property management effort and time, the company retains one half of all delinquent fees as compensation for the effort involved.
 Pursuing delinquent tenants runs the gamut from constant phone calling, to posting notices, to significant drive time, to filing eviction suits.